IRS Form 990 for Nonprofits - Key Takeaways

 Get Started with Tax990 and file your Form 990 electronically with the IRS.
 Supports current (2023) and prior year filings (2022, 2021).

 Yes!
-If your organization needs more time to file Form 990, you can e-file Form 8868 to extend your 990 deadline.
-The IRS will provide an automatic 6-month extension when you file Form 8868 on or before the original deadline.
+If your organization requires additional time to file Form 990, you can submit Form 8868 to request an extension.
+The IRS grants an automatic 6-month extension if Form 8868 is filed on or before the original due date.

-You have the flexibility to amend any details in your original Form 990, with the exception of the organization's EIN, but this amendment is only possible once the IRS has accepted the initial filing.
+You have the ability to amend any details on your original Form 990, with the exception of the organization’s EIN.
+However, amendments can only be made after the IRS has accepted your initial filing. .

-If your initial Form 990 was submitted through Tax 990, all the field values from the original form will be copied to the amended form when you select the "Amend this Return" option.
-To effect changes, access the relevant section, select "edit" revise the information, and then proceed to submit the updated form to the IRS.
+If your original Form 990 was submitted through Tax 990, all field values from that form will automatically populate the amended form when you select the "Amend this Return" option.
+To make changes, simply access the relevant section, click ‘edit’, revise the necessary information, and submit the updated form to the IRS.

-When you originally filed the 990 form with a different provider, you can still utilize Tax990 to file amendments.
-This involves entering all the required information in the fields.
+If you originally filed your Form 990 with a different provider, you can still use Tax990 to file amendments.
+You will need to enter all required information into the fields manually.

-Organizations that failed to submit the required Form 990 series returns for three years in a row and lost their tax-exempt status must apply for reinstatement.
-After your reinstatement application is processed, you can submit your Form 990 to the IRS and indicate that your reinstatement application is currently pending with the IRS.
+Organizations that have not submitted the required Form 990 series returns for three consecutive years and have consequently lost their tax-exempt status must apply for reinstatement.
+Once your reinstatement application has been processed, you can submit your Form 990 to the IRS, indicating that your reinstatement application is currently pending.